 Negotiators often walk into the bargaining table with a mix of optimism and caution.

-They hope for collaboration but brace for the inevitable tug-of-war that defines many negotiations.
+They hope for a productive collaboration, yet often slip into an amiable conversation, pleasant but unproductive, as they brace for the inevitable tug-of-war that defines many negotiations.

 The challenge?

-Without trust, even the most straightforward talks can spiral into suspicion, miscommunication, and deadlock.
+Without trust, even the most straightforward talks and especially those that stay stuck in amiable conversation, can spiral into suspicion, miscommunication, and deadlock.

 Yet, navigating these dynamics without trust is nearly impossible.
 Imagine trying to strike a deal while questioning every move the other side makes or second-guessing their intentions.